June is “Adopt A Shelter Cat Month,” and the perfect time to add a shelter kitten or cat into your family!

 June is always an excellent time to adopt cats and kittens, who descend upon shelters in drove during kitten season.
 Shelters will be especially crowded this year because, after years of working from home, Americans are going back to the office, and returning shelter pets they adopted earlier in the pandemic.

 “Shelters are swamped in the best of times, but now that Americans are transitioning back to the office after more than a year of remote work, shelters are reporting increases in owner surrenders,” said Dr. Robin Ganzert, president and CEO of American Humane.
 “This Adopt-a-Cat Month, we hope you will become a friend to a feline in need.”

-In addition to promoting adoption, Adopt-a-Shelter-Cat Month seeks to spread the word about unique issues faced by our feline friends.
-For instance, researchers have found cats receive less veterinary care, feature in fewer scientific studies, are more likely to be feral, and run a greater risk of euthanasia than their canine counterparts.
-This injustice persists even as Americans own more cats than dogs, leading cats to be known as “America’s Favorite Pet.”
+Adopt a Shelter Cat Month also seeks to spread the word about unique issues facing our feline friends.
+For instance, researchers have found cats receive less veterinary care, feature in fewer scientific studies, are more likely to be feral, and also run a greater risk of euthanasia than their canine counterparts.
+The risk of euthanasia, of course, disappears the minute someone gives a shelter cat a loving home.

 Help Rescue Animals

 Provide food and vital supplies to shelter pets at The Animal Rescue Site for free! →